7min read

 Although the public would most likely empathise with a ‘potential father’ carrying out a DNA test to ascertain a biological link with ‘his’ child, the courts may not take the same view.
 You may be regarded by the judge as having acted in an underhand and selfish way if you have gone behind the mother’s back.
 And, if you don’t have parental responsibility for the child, you may be threatened with a criminal charge.

 Until officially declared otherwise, a man is deemed to be a child’s legal father if he is married to the mother at the time of the child’s birth, or if his name is registered on the child’s birth certificate.
-Additionally, for Child Support Agency (CSA) purposes, if the mother has named a man as father but he has disputed paternity, the CSA is allowed to presume that he is the father if he chose not to provide DNA samples to prove his contention.
+Additionally, for Child Maintenance Service (CMS) purposes, if the mother has named a man as father but he has disputed paternity, the CMS is allowed to presume that he is the father if he chose not to provide DNA samples to prove his contention.

 Even if a man disputes paternity, if he has been named by the mother as the father of her child, he will have to pay child maintenance until DNA tests prove otherwise.
-The alleged father will initially have to pay for a DNA test (arranged by the CSA) and continue to pay maintenance, all of which will be refunded if the paternity test comes back negative.
-The ‘parents’ can arrange for a private test themselves (possibly more costly), from the court-approved list of companies, but in many instances a lack of trust and co-operation will mean that this may be difficult.
-The CSA’s Frequently Asked Questions on Disputed Parentage gives further information.
+The alleged father will initially have to pay for a DNA test and continue to pay maintenance, all of which will be refunded if the paternity test comes back negative.
+The parents can arrange for a private test themselves from the court-approved list of companies, but in many instances a lack of trust and co-operation will mean that this may be difficult.
+Find out more from the Child Maintenance website about paternity tests.

 The various pieces of key legislation involved are: